front-end-intermediate/session-11/readme.md

 }
 ```

 Open the file in a browser and examine the console.
+You should see the same information as we saw in previously.

+Delete the contents of the script tag in `index.html`.

 Add to the DOM (after the header):